CONFIDENTIAL — DEMO-WS01 — MITRE ATT&CK Endpoint Assessment — DEM-MITRE-2026-002

 Medium Term

-Hardware-backed credential isolation via VBS (ADD-008)
+Hardware-backed credential isolation preventing LSASS dumping

-Review and reduce autostart entries (20 minutes)
+Audit and reduce autostart entries (30 minutes)

 13 — Appendices